lxc/incus/doc/howto/network_bgp.md

 ---

 (network-bgp)=
-# How to configure LXD as a BGP server
+# How to configure Incus as a BGP server

 ```{note}
 The BGP server feature is available for the {ref}`network-bridge` and the {ref}`network-physical`.